 The School Streets scheme is permanent.

-A comprehensive review will be undertaken after 6 months following monitoring
+A comprehensive review will be undertaken after 6 months of a scheme being in place.

 School Streets uses a Traffic Management Order (TMO) for each scheme.
 These detail: